 As a result of the Company's systems, policies, and practices implemented, First Majestic collected relevant and comparable data across its operations.
-The Sustainability Report and ESG disclosure respond to internationally recognized guidance for extractive companies operating globally and in line with Canadian Enhanced Corporate Social Responsibility (CSR) Strategy.
-Those guides include the OECD Guidelines for Multinational Enterprises, Voluntary Principles on Security and Human Rights, International Finance Corporation Performance Standards, Global Reporting Initiative (GRI), and UN Guiding Principles on Business and Human Rights.
+The Sustainability Report and ESG disclosure respond to internationally recognized guidance for extractive companies operating globally and in line with Canadian Enhanced Corporate Social Responsibility Strategy.
+Those guides include the OECD Guidelines for Multinational Enterprises, Voluntary Principles on Security and Human Rights, International Finance Corporation Performance Standards, Global Reporting Initiative ("GRI"), and UN Guiding Principles on Business and Human Rights.

-The Company expects to publish its third Sustainability Report in the second quarter of 2024.
+The Company expects to publish its fourth Sustainability Report in April 2025.